bikramveer/text-analyzer/README.md

 ### What I built

-A single-endpoint REST API (`POST /analyze`) that accepts a JSON body with a `text` field and returns a structured object with a 2–3 sentence summary and exactly three action items.
-Built with Express and TypeScript, with Google Gemini as the active AI provider.
+A single endpoint REST API that accepts a block of text and returns a summary and three action items as JSON.
+I also built a simple web UI on top of it so you can test it in the browser without needing Postman or curl.
+The UI sends the same POST request under the hood and renders the response in a readable way.

-I also built a small web UI served from `public/index.html` — partly because I'm more comfortable validating functionality through a real interface than raw API calls, and partly because it makes the tool immediately usable without Postman or curl.
-The UI sends the same `POST /analyze` request under the hood and renders the structured response visually.
+I kept the codebase simple on purpose.
+One route, one model call, no database.
+The goal was to show how I think about structuring a small project and how I approach working with AI APIs, not to over-engineer something that didn't need it.

-The `index.ts` file includes both the Gemini and Claude implementations as commented parallel sections, documenting how the two providers differ in their SDK design — Gemini uses a single `generateContent` call with a `responseSchema` config, while Claude separates the system prompt from the user message and relies on prompt instructions to constrain output format.
+The index.ts file also includes the Anthropic Claude implementation as commented out code alongside the active Gemini version.
+I wanted to show how the two providers compare since I explored both during the build.
+The main difference is that Gemini lets you pass a responseSchema directly in the API config to enforce the JSON structure, while with Claude you have to handle that through the prompt itself.

 ### The prompts I used

-**Gemini** — a single prompt template combining instructions and input text, with the output schema enforced at the API level via `responseSchema` in `generationConfig`:
+For Gemini I used a single prompt template that combines the instructions and the input text together.
+Because Gemini supports responseSchema in the generation config, the prompt only needs to describe what the content should look like rather than worry about output formatting.

 ```
 You are a text analysis assistant.
 Extract insights from the following text.